 You, as the nominee organisation will manage your representative’s access to the facility.

-When one of our customers appoints an organisation as a nominee, the organisation must always act in the customer’s best interests when dealing with us.
+When a customer appoints an organisation as a nominee, the organisation must always act in the customer’s best interests when dealing with us.

-A customer may choose someone to be both a correspondence and payment nominee or could have a different person for each nominee arrangement.
-A customer can only have one nominee for each type of nominee arrangement—for example, one correspondence nominee and one payment nominee, or one combined nominee (a combined correspondence and payment nominee).
+A customer may choose someone to be both a correspondence and payment nominee or could have a different person for each arrangement.
+A customer can only have 1 nominee for each type of nominee arrangement.
+For example, 1 correspondence nominee and 1 payment nominee, or 1 combined nominee – a nominee who does both correspondence and payment arrangements.

 The legislation allows the customer and nominee not to be held liable for any act or omission where they acted in good faith.
 However, both the correspondence and payment nominee should be aware of their obligations to the customer, and should notify us of any change in circumstances within the notification provisions.

 A correspondence nominee will receive a copy of the customer’s mail and has the authority to enquire, sign forms and statements and make changes to the customer’s record on their behalf.
 You can have mail delivered electronically via online mail.
 Correspondence nominees must tell us of any matter that affects their ability to act as a nominee.

 Actions of a correspondence nominee on behalf of our customers

 Correspondence nominees can do most things we expect of our customers.
 They are even able to accompany a customer to an interview, if the customer wishes.

 - lodge a claim on our customer’s behalf

 - provide information on the customer’s change of circumstances